Common rust is a fungal disease affecting maize, wheat and barley crops, causing yield loss, especially under favourable environmental conditions.

 When infected, common rust forms orange-to-brown colour pustules (about 0.5–1.0 mm in diameter).
 The pustules darken over time and contain rust spores.

-Common rust fungus survives the winter as spores in high humidity conditions, spores are carried long distances by wind and have been found in the north of the UK.
-Rust development is favoured by high humidity with night temperatures of 65-70°F and moderate daytime temperatures.
+Rust development is favoured by high humidity, with night temperatures of 65-70°F, and moderate daytime temperatures.
 The disease is usually more severe on seed corn.

 The life cycle of common rust is somewhat weather-dependent as humid and windy certain conditions encourage the spread of the fungal pathogen.

-The cycle follows these key steps:
+The lifecycle follows these key steps:

 Common rust is a problem for plants in the UK because it thrives in mild, moist conditions, leading to increased infections, leaf discolouration, reduced growth, and potential plant death if left untreated.